mykolaharmash/hyntax/README.md

 For most use-cases, single ```html``` argument is sufficient.

-All other arguments are needed only for stream parsing and being used internaly by ```StreamTokenizer```  class.
+All other arguments are needed only for stream parsing and being used internally by ```StreamTokenizer``` class.
 You should worry about those only if you're going to have a custom implementation of stream tokenizer.

 #### Arguments